 - Chemical Exposure

-The damaging cycle of these chemicals contribute to insulation degradation, which increases partial discharge activity — further reducing the integrity of the insulation components, eventually leading to dielectric failure.
+The damaging cycle of these chemicals contributes to insulation degradation, which increases partial discharge activity — further reducing the insulation components’ integrity, eventually leading to dielectric failure.

 Corona / Partial Discharge

 Corona / partial discharge in rotating equipment is a condition created by a strong electric field ionizing gas molecules (e.g., Air).
 Partial discharge may occur anywhere a gas-filled void or gap is exposed to high electric fields.